ros-navigation/navigation2/nav2_route/README.md

 - 98% Unit Test Coverage
 - Optimized Dikjstra's planning algorithm modeled off of the Smac Planner A* implementation
-- Use of Kd-trees for finding the nearest node to arbitrary start and goal poses in the graph for pose-based planning requests
+- Use of Kd-trees for finding the nearest node(s) to arbitrary start and goal poses in the graph for pose-based planning requests.
+Optional use of Breadth-First Search to refine those nearest node(s) from simply Euclidean distance to considering traversibility length in the costmap.
 - Highly efficient graph representation to maximize caching in a single data structure containing both edges' and nodes' objects and relationships with localized information
 - All edges are directional allowing for single-direction lanes or planning
 - Data in files may be with respect to any frame in the TF tree and are transformed to a centralized frame automatically